-Barnabas Aid was a major sponsor of the first International Religious Freedom Summit (IRF) held in Washington, D.C., from July 13-15.
+Barnabas Fund was a major sponsor of the first International Religious Freedom Summit (IRF) held in Washington DC from 13 July to 15 July.

-Barnabas (known outside the United States as Barnabas Fund) was also on the planning and steering committee helping organize this bipartisan, civil society-led event, attended by representatives of multiple organizations and religions from all over the world.
+Barnabas (known in the United States as Barnabas Aid) was also on the planning and steering committee helping to organise this bipartisan, civil society-led event, which was attended by representatives of multiple organisations and religions from all over the world.
 There were over 1,000 registered attendees.

-Barnabas Aid chaired a half-hour Q&A session with Aasia Bibi on July 14.
+Barnabas Fund chaired a half-hour Q & A session with Aasia Bibi which took place on 14 July.

 Aasia Bibi was falsely accused of “blasphemy” by Muslim co-workers in June 2009 and subsequently convicted and sentenced to death under Section 295-C of the Pakistan Penal Code for defiling the name of Muhammad, the prophet of Islam.
 The conviction was overturned in October 2018.

-Later that day, Barnabas Aid Chairman John Marsh, on behalf of International Director Dr. Patrick Sookhdeo, who was unable to attend due to Covid-19 travel restrictions, spoke during a plenary panel discussion about “Legal Structures of Persecution and Religious Discrimination.”
+Later that day Barnabas Fund Chairman John Marsh, on behalf of our International Director Dr Patrick Sookhdeo who was unable to attend due to Covid-19 travel restrictions, spoke on a plenary panel discussion about “Legal Structures Of Persecution And Religious Discrimination”.

-Furthermore, on July 15, Barnabas hosted a side event focusing on Pakistan and the blasphemy law, hearing from Aasia Bibi and Dr. Sookhdeo.
+Furthermore, on 15 July, Barnabas hosted a side event focusing on Pakistan and the blasphemy law, hearing from Aasia Bibi and Dr Sookhdeo.
 The side event was reported on here.

-Dr. Sookhdeo pre-recorded a speech broadcast during the closing dinner of the Summit, which was very well received.
+Dr Sookhdeo pre-recorded a speech which was broadcast during the closing dinner of the Summit, which was very well received.

 Dr Sookhdeo urged that “our freedom of conscience must be safeguarded.
 It must be defended.
 It must be shared.
 It must be propagated.
 For it lies at the heart of who we are - men and women created in the imago dei.”

-The event included speeches from senators and congressional representatives from both major U.S. political parties.
-Harrowing testimonies from Aasia Bibi and others who have suffered at the hands of extremists and oppressive regimes moved and affected those present.
+The event included speeches from senators and congressional representatives from both US political parties.
+Harrowing testimonies from Aasia and others who have suffered at the hands of extremists and oppressive regimes moved and affected those who were present.

 The summit was a wake-up call to governments everywhere that the right to religious freedom is in grave danger in so many countries, as the persecution of Christians and other minorities is growing at an alarming rate.